Take Better Photos

-So far, the 13 major camera companies have created about 1,400 digital camera models between them, with 80 brand-new ones in the first three months of 2008 alone.
+So far, the 13 major camera companies have created over 2,000 digital camera models between them, with over 100 brand-new ones in 2015.
 How do you choose?
 My current recommendations are here, and I've based the recommendations on seeing how well cameras perform for normal people who bring them to our photography courses.

 But I'd encourage you to try some for yourself, to see which ones feel right for you.
 Here, I'll give you some ideas of what to look for when you're choosing.